FIM-92 Stinger: Syrian civil war

 In the Syrian civil war, Turkey reportedly helped to transport a limited amount of FIM-92 Stingers to the Free Syrian Army.

 On 27 February 2020, during the northwestern offensive launched in December 2019 by the Syrian regime (backed by Russia, Iran and Hezbollah), Russian and Syrian aircraft (variously reportedly as Russian Su-34s and Syrian Su-22) attacked a Turkish military convoy near Idlib, killing 36 Turkish soldiers.
 That day, video footage emerged of alleged Turkish soldiers (backing Syrian opposition fighters) firing what apparently looks like a Roketsan-made Stinger against either Russian or Syrian aircraft (or possibly against both).

-2022 Russian invasion of Ukraine
+Russo-Ukrainian War

-In February 2022, several nations announced that they were providing Stinger missiles to the Ukrainian forces defending against the Russian invasion.
+In February 2022, several countries announced that they were providing Stinger missiles to Ukrainian forces defending against the Russian invasion.

 Germany announced that it would provide 500 missiles.

 Denmark said that it will provide parts for 300 missiles, to be assembled in the United States.

 The Netherlands stated they would supply 200 units.